Volunteer with us

 To find out more about the Transitions project, see the information pages here

-The Transitions Project is funded by City Bridge to cover the following London Boroughs: Barking and Dagenham, Barnet, Brent, Camden, City, Haringey, Islington, Kensington and Chelsea, Lambeth, Redbridge, Southwark, Waltham Forest, Wandsworth and Westminster.
+The Transitions Project is funded by City Bridge to cover the following London Boroughs: Barking and Dagenham, Barnet, Brent, Camden, City, Croydon, Ealing, Enfield, Greenwich, Hammersmith & Fulham, Hackney, Haringey, Harrow, Havering, Islington, Kensington & Chelsea, Lambeth, Lewisham, Merton, Newham, Redbridge, Richmond, Southwark, Tower Hamlets, Waltham Forest, Wandsworth, Westminster.